-Intensity figure = Metric numerator (Gross global combined Scope 1 and 2 emissions) Metric denominator: Unit total revenue Scope 2 figure used % change from previous year Direction of change from previous year Reason for change 0.00088 metric tonnes CO2e 16369000000 Location- based 55.5 Increase There was a 48% decrease in the average price of West Texas Intermediate Crude from 2014 to 2015, with similar decreases for the other main commodities that impact Husky's revenues.
-Production also lags emissions during the startup of thermal projects like Sunrise and Rush Lake.
-This increase was partially offset by Husky's emission reduction activities.
+Intensity figure = Metric numerator (Gross global combined Scope 1 and 2 emissions) Metric denominator: Unit total revenue Scope 2 figure used % change from previous year Direction of change from previous year Reason for change 0.00104 metric tonnes CO2e 12919000000 Location- based 18.2 Increase There was a 11% decrease in the average price of West Texas Intermediate Crude from 2015 to 2016, with similar decreases for the other main commodities that impact Husky's revenues.
+While gross global combined S1 and S2 emissions declined in 2016 primarily due to a combination of emission reduction activities, changes in output, and divestment, the proportional change in revenue was greater.